-4.0 Every student benefits from accountable adults.
+3.0 Every child benefits from accountable adults.

 Students in the Harford County community depend on multiple adult groups to provide a quality educational experience during their K-12 formative years.
 Adults in the HCPS system are accountable in a variety of ways - for funding, for student success, and for safety.
 Students need adults in local government, business, and parent roles to be accountable for fulfilling their role in supporting the education of our students.